 Susan is a past president of the Massachusetts Collaborative Law Council and a former board member of the International Association of Collaborative Professionals.
 She has trained financial professionals in the Collaborative Law process in Massachusetts, as well as nationally and internationally.
 She is a sought-after speaker and has presented divorce finance seminars for the International Association of Collaborative Professionals, the Massachusetts Council on Family Mediation and the Massachusetts Collaborative Law Council.

 Susan has been named by Boston Magazine as a “Five Star Wealth Manager” four times since 2010.
+She was named one of the Massachusetts Collaborative Law Council 2023 Visionary Award recipients.
 She is a Certified Public Accountant, Certified Financial Planner, a Certified Divorce Financial Analyst, and a trained mediator.
 Susan holds a B.A. in Economics from Wells College, and a Masters degree in Economics from Pennsylvania State University.

 "When couples have a conversation about money, it can be fraught," says Susan Miller.
 "I try to help them brainstorm so that they don't do the spiraling dance with finger-pointing and anger getting in the way."